beesearch/mock-sales-backoffice/README.md

-# Install the SAP legacy mock data for bee-backend
+# Install the Sales backoffice mock data for bee-backend

 ### Sqlite3
 ```